2020

 Wencke Mühleisen

-Wencke Mühleisen is a Norwegian-Austrian writer, gender and media studies scholar, and former performance artist, who currently works as an independent scholar and author.
+Wencke Mühleisen is a Norwegian-Austrian writer, gender and media studies scholar, and former performance artist, who currently works as an independent scholar and writer.
+The primary focus of Wencke Mühleisens media studies research is the field of queer theory and perspectives on gender and sexuality.

 Tonje Bøe Birkeland